fnagel/t3extblog/Documentation/UsersManual/Index.rst

 .. tip::
-	New posts are hidden by default, you need to activate them (uncheck "hide" within the access tab)
+	New posts are hidden by default, you need to activate them (un-check "hide" within the access tab)